MDIntrinsicDimension: Dimensionality-Based Analysis of Collective Motions in Macromolecules from Molecular Dynamics Trajectories: Data and Software Availability

 \section{Data and Software Availability}

-The code is freely available from the GitHub repository \href{https://github.com/giorginolab/MDIntrinsicDimension}{\url{giorginolab/MDIntrinsicDimension}}, together with extensive documentation and self-contained notebooks which reproduce the results showed in this paper.
+The code is freely available from the GitHub repository \href{https://github.com/giorginolab/MDIntrinsicDimension}{\url{giorginolab/MDIntrinsicDimension}}, together with extensive documentation and self-contained notebooks which reproduce figures and results of this paper.
+The repository also includes regression tests and continuous-integration workflows that test the analysis functions to ensure stability as features and dependencies evolve.
 Data for the case studies is available from ref.\ \cite{lindorff-larsen_how_2011}.

-\section{Competing interests}
+\section{Competing Interests}

 None declared.